ualib/agda-algebras/glossary.rst

       the category whose objects are the sets and whose morphisms are the functions on sets.

     Grph
-      the category whose objects are the (directed) graphs; the morphisms are the :math:`graph morphisms <graph morphism>`.
+      the category whose objects are the (directed) graphs; the morphisms are the :term:`graph morphisms <graph morphism>`.

     Mon
       the category whose objects are the :term:`monoids <monoid>` and whose morphisms are the :term:`monoid homomorphisms <monoid homomorphism>`.